MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/programming-rich-presence.md

 This code example sets a user's online presence status.

-Rich presence provides features for advertising a player's current activity to other players.
-For more information, see [Rich Presence Strings: Overview](rich-presence-strings-overview.md).
+Rich Presence provides features for advertising a player's current activity to other players.

+ For more information, see [Overview of Rich Presence strings](rich-presence-strings-overview.md).

 ```cpp
 XboxLiveContext^ xboxLiveContext = NULL;

 // Set the XboxLiveContext for a user *once* otherwise you may encounter unpredictable behavior.